Matchmaking API

 .Lobby

-: is a virtual container or "list" ofSessions
+: Is a virtual container or "list" ofSessions

 .
 It is possible to use multiple lobbies to split the sessions between different game types, for example, as it is basically a way to have aGame Session